ashishkarnad/sandbox/enterprise/README.md

 Note that `"type": "metric"` ensures that Sensu will handle every event, not just warnings and critical alerts.

-**7. Reload Sensu Enterprise, restart the Sensu client, and confirm**
+Reload Sensu Enterprise, and restart the Sensu client.

 ```
 sudo systemctl reload sensu-enterprise
 sudo systemctl restart sensu-client
 ```

-Then the settings API to make sure the check has been created:
+Then use the settings API to make sure the check has been created:

 ```
 curl -s http://localhost:4567/settings | jq .